mit-cml/yrtoolkit/yr/tutorials/Fake_Voices.md

 ![An image of the SpeechRecognizer event handler.](../images/Fake_Voices/speechRecognizer_handler.jpg){:.enlargeImage}

- In this case, SpeechRecogizer stores what you say in <span class="variables">get result</span> so that you can put it into the text box.
-(In the future, you can always find <span class="variables">get result</span> by hovering over the word “result” in orange on this block.)
+ In this case, SpeechRecogizer stores what you say in the variable <span class="variables">result</span> so that you can put it into the text box.
+(In the future, you can always find the <span class="variables">get result</span> block by hovering over the word “result” in orange on this block.)

 <p style="padding-bottom: 7px"></p>